fhiso/sources-and-citations/citation-elements.md

 &#x5B;[RFC 7469](https://tools.ietf.org/html/rfc7469)].
 {/}

-It is *recommended* that an HTTP 1.1 `GET` request to a *citation element name* IRI with an `http` or `https` scheme (once converted to a URI per §3.1 of &#x5B;[RFC 3987](https://tools.ietf.org/html/rfc3987)]), if made without an `Accept` header, *should* result in a 303 "See Other" redirect to a document containing a human-readable definition of the element.
-It is *recommended* that this definition is in HTML, and that documentation in alternative formats *may* be made available when the request includes a suitable `Accept` header, per §5.3.2 of &#x5B;[RFC 7231](//tools.ietf.org/html/rfc7231)].
+It is *recommended* that an HTTP `GET` request to a *citation element name* IRI with an `http` or `https` scheme (once converted to a URI per §3.1 of &#x5B;[RFC 3987](https://tools.ietf.org/html/rfc3987)]), *should* result in a 303 "See Other" redirect to a document containing a human-readable definition of the element if the request was made without an `Accept` header or with an `Accept` header matching the format of the human-readable definition.
+It is *recommended* that this format should be HTML, and that documentation in alternative formats *may* be made available via HTTP content negotiation when the request includes a suitable `Accept` header, per §5.3.2 of &#x5B;[RFC 7231](//tools.ietf.org/html/rfc7231)].

 {.note}  A 303 redirect is considered best practice for &#x5B;[Linked